 One day of summer session is equivalent to one week of regular session.
 Summer school is charged at the rate of 25% per day.
-Summer online courses may have a withdrawal fee assessed if a student drops the course after the educational resources have been shipped or an EBook has been viewed.
-If the unused, unmarred educational resources are returned to the University, the withdrawal fee may be removed.
+Summer online courses may have a Materials and Resource fee assessed if a student drops the course after the educational resources have been shipped or an eBook has been viewed.
+If the unused, unmarred educational resources are returned to the university, the Materials and Resource fee may be removed.